SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Viewing_info_on_system_usage.md

 1. In the organization overview menu, go to the Usage page.

-1. On this page you can view per month how much your DataMiner systems consumed. using the month filter.
-It is possible to filter on months even though you do not have anything consumed in that month.
-By selecting one or multiple DataMiner systems you can view the usage for those specific systems.
+1. On this page you can view per month how much your DataMiner systems consumed.
+It is possible to filter on months although you do not have anything consumed during that period.
+By selecting one or multiple DataMiner systems you can view the usage for selected systems.

 > [!NOTE]
 >